The Ecstatic: Marketing and sales

-At the end of 2009, The Ecstatic was named one of the year's 10 best albums.
-It was ranked 30th by The Guardian, 24th by Q, 23rd by Slant Magazine, 17th by Rolling Stone, 16th by Sputnikmusic, 15th by PopMatters, 12th by Spex, 10th by Relevant, 7th by Spin, and 3rd by eMusic; About.com and BBC Music both named it the year's best rap record.
-In The Village Voices Pazz & Jop – an annual poll of American critics nationwide – The Ecstatic was voted the 11th best album of 2009.
-Christgau, the poll's creator, ranked it 12th on his own year-end list for The Barnes & Noble Review.
-The Times placed it at number 30 on the newspaper's decade-end list of the 100 greatest records from the 2000s.
-It finished at numbers 27 and 155 on similar lists published by Rhapsody and Rock's Backpages, respectively.
-The Ecstatic also earned Mos Def nominations for the 52nd Annual Grammy Awards (2010) in the categories of Best Rap Album and Best Rap Solo Performance (for "Casa Bey").
-However, he lost in both categories to Eminem's Relapse (2009) and Jay-Z's "D.O.A.
-(Death of Auto-Tune)" (2009), respectively.

-Photo exhibition
+Photo exhibit

 Between January 30 and February 6, 2010, the HVW8 Art & Design Gallery in Los Angeles held an exclusive one-week exhibition titled "Mos Def: Ecstatic Moments – Photographs".
 It showcased a collection of photos taken by Cognito – a longtime hip hop documentarian and colleague of Mos Def – capturing the rapper during the two years spent making and promoting The Ecstatic.
 Included in the exhibition were candid photographs of him in the studio with the album's producers, and photos of his experiences visiting and touring locations around the world, including the Cape of Good Hope and São Paulo.
 A series of "posse shots" taken at the end of concerts from the American tour were also displayed, showing the rapper with Jay Electronica, Kweli, Badu, and musician Shuggie Otis, who made an unexpected appearance during the tour.

 The timing of the exhibition was meant to capitalize on Mos Def's two nominations for the Grammy Awards, which were being held that week.
 "I thought it was a perfect time to honor his presence while he's here", Cognito explained.
 "We've had a lot of our greats pass away in the past couple of years, be it Dilla or Bataan [sic], or whoever, and now everybody wants to talk 'Dilla Dilla Dilla' or whatever, but you weren't saying that while he was alive.
 Let's praise our heroes while they're alive."